Connecticut has a reputation for wealth and pretension.

 Along the old stagecoach road to Danbury, just over the border from Danbury, sits an attraction that inspires debate.
 Take a selfie at the balanced rock, an attraction that has people at odds whether it is some sort of Druid altar or a glacial erratic.

-Spoiler alert, few people actually believe the rock is the work of Druids.
+Spoiler alert, few people actually believe this rock in the town of North Salem, NY, is the work of Druids.

-But what’s a trip without a bit of whimsy?
+But what’s a road trip in Connecticut without a bit of whimsy?

 5) Candlewood Lake